 Visiting the Vatican during the 2025 Jubilee year

 Vatican City is a must-see for many people visiting Rome.
-In the upcoming Jubilee Year of 2025, 35 million religious pilgrims are expected to visit Rome and the Vatican for this celebration.
+In the Jubilee Year of 2025, 35 million religious pilgrims are expected to visit Rome and the Vatican for this celebration.
 The city of Rome has been busily preparing for the influx of visitors with infrastructure projects and improvements.

 The home of the Pope, the Vatican is full of cultural significance and houses the largest private collection of art in the world.